-A medical milestone in transplants took place on USA, when surgeons transplanted a genetically modified pig kidney into a neuropathic patient.
+A medical milestone in transplants was achieved in the US when surgeons transplanted a genetically modified pig kidney into a neuropathic patient.

 On March 19, 2024, it was held at Massachusetts General Hospital, USA the first transplant of a genetically modified pig kidney into a 62-year-old neuropath.
 According to the treating doctors, the man continues to improve.